Police hunting man after shot fired at vehicle in Glen Innes

 Police are searching for a man after a shot was fired at a vehicle in Glen Innes earlier today.

-At approximately 10.30am a shot was fired at a vehicle on Paddington Street which shattered the rear window of a vehicle.
+At approximately 10.30am a shot was fired at a vehicle on Paddington St which shattered the rear window of a vehicle.

 Detective Senior Sergeant Lloyd Schmid said thankfully no one was injured.